 The City of Brooklyn Park enforces the “Dangerous Dog Statute.”
 All dog bites are dealt with in accordance with State statute 347.50.
 The statute allows a dog to be declared “Dangerous” after only one incident, such as an attack that results in substantial bodily harm.

 Another commonly held belief is that a bite must occur for a dog to be declared “Dangerous.”
-The statute allows for a dog which behaves aggressively, and approaches a person in an “apparent attitude of attack,” to be declared “Dangerous” without ever having bitten anyone.
+The statute allows for a dog that behaves aggressively, and approaches a person in an “apparent attitude of attack,” to be declared “Dangerous” without ever having bitten anyone.

 Section 92 of the Brooklyn Park city code regulates animal control.
 The code allows for one of two responses to an animal bite: